-The Tidal Storm Hydro Swirl has a water spinning center with severe randomly flailing tubes for more water fun.
-This product has a center swirl that reached heights over 6 feet in our tests and water that shoots out horizontally over 10 feet.
-Kids loved the random nature of the water tubes and the consistent deluge in the center.
+The Tidal Storm Hydro Swirl has a water spinning center with randomly flailing plastic tubes for excessive water fun in the sun.
+This cool sprinkler has a center swirl that peaked over 6 feet in our tests and water that shoots out horizontally over 10 feet!
+Kids loved the erratic behavior of the water tubes and the predictable deluge from the center.
 It proved useful for running around the edges and jumping over the center.
-All of the testers agreed it was the most fun and were reluctant to change it when it was time to test another option.
+Our testers agreed this sprinkler was the most fun and were reluctant to change it when it was time to test other products.

 The only downside to this option is full pressure water in our tests caused some stinging when getting too close to the tubes.
-Parents can decrease this by turning the water down or keeping little ones at a distance.
-Overall, kids in our tests loved this wild Swirl and chose it over and over again above the competition.
+Parents can easily decrease this possibility by turning the water pressure down or keeping little ones at a distance.
+Overall, kids in our tests loved this wild Hydro Swirl and chose it repeatedly above the competition.

-This option requires a pump to inflate, which means you may need to make a secondary purchase if you don't already have one.
-It also has a narrow and consistent spray, which means that some kids might get bored in short order, and some did in our tests over time.
-However, our testers still requested more time with the Unicorn and really enjoyed the rain like cascade that came from the horn.
+This product requires a pump to inflate, which means you may need to make a secondary purchase if you don't already have one.
+It also has a narrow and consistent spray, which means that some kids might get bored in short order, and some did in our tests.
+However, our testers still requested more time with the Unicorn and really enjoyed the rain-like cascade from the horn.
 We can see younger children preferring the predictability of the horn shower and think it makes a good selection for the younger set.

 The Kadaon Lawn Sprinkler is a small plastic spinning sprinkler for kids or lawns.
-This tiny little sprinkler looks unimpressive when you take it out of the simple plastic bag wrapping and we were skeptical that it wasn't going to last or prove to be much fun.
-Boy were we wrong!
-This unassuming sprinkler is a super soaker with a widespread water pattern, and so much water you can't help but get wet.
-Kids loved this option during testing because you could get cooled down quickly with no need to even jump over the unit.
+This tiny little sprinkler looks unimpressive when you take it out of the simple plastic bag, and we were skeptical that it wasn't going to last or prove fun.
+Boy, were we wrong!
+This unassuming sprinkler is a super soaker with a widespread water pattern and so much water you can't help but get wet.
+Kids loved this option during testing because they could get cooled down quickly without even jumping over the unit.

-This feels like a fairly cheaply made product, while ours held up nicely over the two months of summer we used it, we do wonder how long it will last as the plastic is very thin and the unit sort of wonky.
+This feels like a cheap product; while ours held up nicely over the two months of summer we used it, we do wonder how long it will last as the plastic is thin and the unit sits sort of wonky.
 We suspect a misstep by a larger child will result in a broken sprinkler.
 Otherwise, we love what this option has to offer and think kids looking to get soaked or who have loads of friends will love this little bomb of a sprinkler.

 The setup for this product is more involved than any of the competition, and you'll probably want to do before you tell your kids you have it, as patience isn't great in the younger set.
 Also, it does make the trampoline surface slippery, and the odds of falling increase with use, so it is best to go slow and limit the jumpers to avoid clashing bodies.
 Overall, our testers thought this was a great way to enjoy a trampoline, remarking that "if you don't own this, you haven't lived!"